n2kp/project-zero/readme.md

 The reason I had to choose the pattern i did was to make sure that the gradient between any two colours was not too large as to make it difficult for the user to see the answer.

-A way round this would have been to create colour palettes with large indices between them, but the problem with that could be that if two colours were choosen which were very similar, the points between them might be near impossible to compare.

 ##Going Forward

-Going forward after this project, I have learnt the effort and skill required to build a site from scratch.
-Learning the theory was great, but being able to put it into practice was the most enjoyable part.

-Looking back at what I have produced, there are certain features and functions I would like to add to the game in the future.
+Going forward there are certain features and functions I would like to add to the game in the future.

 These are: